 AHA reserves the right to an initial triage, whereby a minimum of half of the submissions may be triaged.
-Of the remaining applications that will be peer reviewed, up to half will be triaged and will receive reviewer comments.

 To judge the merit of the application, reviewers will comment on the following criteria.
 Please address these in your proposal.
 Each criterion will account for one-third of the overall score.
 The AHA uses a 1-9 score scale and AHA Peer Review Guidance.